HarunTeper/ROS2-Tracing-Devcontainer/README.md

 ## Start the Container with Docker

-Run the following command in a terminal that is in the current folder's directory
+Run the following command in a terminal that is in the current folder's directory:

+> docker build -t ros2_tracing .devcontainer/

+Start the container using the following command:

-> docker run -it -v .:/home/vscode/workspace ros2_tracing
+> docker run --network host -it -v .:/home/vscode/workspace ros2_tracing

 ## Tracing